SpeedFox198/CTF-Writeups/2022-07-15 NYP Cyber Games Circle Qualifiers/Attack of the Twins/README.md

 According to the creator, the intended solution was to find the prime numbers `p` and `q` given that the difference of the two numbers is of the value 2. `|p - q| = 2`

-The hint to this properties of the two prime numbers were given in the last paragraph in the challenge question.
+The hint to this property of the two prime numbers was given in the last paragraph of the challenge question.
 > Phinley: Not really.
 I share a lot in common with my twin brother Quinley, so the numbers we picked might have something in common too.
 Quinley: That could be true.
 I guess this is what happens when we’re born only two seconds apart.